danvk/boggle-paper/paper/content.typ

   words TAR, RAT and ART.
 If you can find one of these, you can find all of them.
 - The orderly tree has significantly fewer nodes (29 vs. 56) and a lower bound (7 vs 13).
 It has two ChoiceNodes for cell 1, compared with 7 for the "spelling order" tree.
-- The Orderly Tree for a board class, and hence the “orderly bound,” is dependent on the canonical order that we choose for the cells.
+- The orderly tree for a board class, and hence the “orderly bound,” is dependent on the canonical order that we choose for the cells.

 Both of the boards in this board class score seven points, so the orderly tree's bound is "tight."
 This isn't always the case, however. `ChoiceNode`s for the same cell may appear multiple times in the tree.
 The bound may be imprecise because the `max` operation may not make the same choice on each `ChoiceNode`.